ggaacode/tfflick/README.md

 * Create an entry in the User `PATH`
 * Create the **tfflick** working directory in C:\\**home directory**\ called `.tfflick`

+### Removal

+* Currently only manual removal is possible.
+Undo all steps in Manual installation.

 ## Usage

 ### `tfflick`
-* Returns a list of available Terraform versions
+* Returns a menu list of available Terraform versions
-* Enter the required version at the prompt
+* Use your arrow keys to select the desired version and press enter

 ### `tfflick {version number}`
 * To flick to a specific version number, pass desired version as the argument.
 For example `tfflick 1.3.4`

+### `tfflick -h` or `tfflick help`
+* Displays `tfflick` usage options

 ## Release Notes

 ## 1.0.0

 * Initial release of `tfflick` module

+## To-Do

+* Make available for Windows 32 bit architecture - availability to download the 32 bit version of the Terraform executable
+* Provided Un-installer option
+* Improve menu option - The no argument option of `tfflick`
+* Tidy up

 ## Credits